MaxHeuillet/neuralCBPside/README.md

 # NeuralUCB

 This repository contains our pytorch implementation of NeuralCBP in the paper ''Neural Active Learning meets the Partial Monitoring Framework'' (accepted by UAI 2024).
-THis branch contains the developpers code with slurm submission scripts.
+This branch contains the developpers code with slurm submission scripts.

 ## Prerequisites:
 ```bash